 The Thunderbird 350 that was launched in August of 2012 was the best Indian-made cruiser bike on the road at that time, and it arguably still is today.
 Along with awesome angel eyes and a projector lamp that was new to the Royal Enfield family, this bike also came with a teardrop-shaped, 20-liter fuel tank, front-and-back disc brakes (which increased braking power and gave extraordinary handling), a thicker and stronger fork, a good-looking analog and digital meters with backlit display.
 In addition, it was much more comfortable for the rider overall.
 The front footrests, along with the brakes and gear lever, have been shifted a little bit forward.
 The front rider's seat height has been reduced a bit and the split seats make it easy to use as a stunning single-seater cruiser bike.

-- The front and rear lamps: The addition of projector lamp and angel eyes brought a completely new face to the Indian cruiser bikes.
+- The Front and Rear Lamps: The addition of projector lamps and angel eyes brought a completely new face to the Indian cruiser bikes.
 From afar, it has a very masculine and stylish look.
 The tail lamp consists of five vertically placed LED bulbs and the combination of the front and tail lamp gives it an extraordinary look.

-- Paint: The first thing you notice is engine colour which is black with a touch of chrome to it.
-This Thunderbird 350 comes in Flicker Black, Twilight Black, and Stone Matte colours.
+- Paint: The first thing you notice is the engine color, which is black with a touch of chrome.
+This Thunderbird 350 comes in Flicker Black, Twilight Black, and Stone Matte colors.

 - Seats: The split seats and the reduced height of the rider seat provides a great improvement in comfort, looks, and options for double or single-seating.
 The size of the backrest has also been reduced.